Memory management is a vital aspect of keeping a Linux system running smoothly.

 System memory (RAM) is just one of the critical specifications you need for smooth server operation.
 Here’s our guide to choosing the best dedicated server resources for your projects.

 The easiest method is to use the cat command to view the contents of the /proc/meminfo file.
-For this, enter the following commond in the terminal:
+For this, enter the following command in the terminal:

 $ cat /proc/meminfo

-This file tracks how much memory is available and consumed by various processes.
+The meminfo file in Linux systems tracks how much memory is available and consumed by various processes.
 It has real-time data on the system’s memory utilization and the kernel’s use of shared memory and buffers.
-Since this data is closely tied to the system, the outcome could vary slightly depending on the architecture and operating system.
+Since this data is closely tied to the system, the contents of the local Linux meminfo file could vary slightly depending on the architecture and operating system.

-For instance, here’s how the /proc/meminfo file looks like on an Ubuntu machine:
+For instance, here’s how the /proc/meminfo file looks like on our test Ubuntu machine:

 You can see that the system uses kilobytes as the unit for system memory.
 You have to do some quick math to translate the numbers in GBs.